junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 they find the witch/proof of there is a witch, hunt them down, snap Dean out of it, save him and others (in some cave/underground/abandoned house, alive)

+OR: it's self-unaware amnesic serial killer Cas, thinking he's helping the Winchesters on case, actually he's the one committing it, he doesn't even know -> Dean feel betrayed again? trust issue like 619 between destiel again?

 ### 229.【destiel】S15E20 souls been to Hell can't go to Heaven

 souls went to hell can't go to heaven -> 1520 after Dean's death, he thought he's in heaven but actually it's Hell's private room Rowena gave him (the best they can offer given the situation)